 - No more than 30% of the gym's maximum capacity.
-Gyms are encouraged to limit customers' time to a max of 1 hour per day. - Classes or group exercises are allowed with customers maintaining a minimum of a 6-foot distance apart. - Customers must sanitize their hands when entering and exiting the gym and when they move between equipment.12

-- 89. Athletic facilities in Alabama, which includes gyms, reopened on May 11, 2020, pursuant to Order of the State Health Office.
-The Brewton and Monroeville locations reopened under severe limitations on the physical accessibility and/or use of the properties.
+Gyms are encouraged to limit customers' time to a max of 1 hour per day. - Classes or group exercises are allowed with customers maintaining a minimum of a 6-foot distance apart. - Customers must sanitize their hands when entering and exiting the gym and when they move between equipment.24 - 75.
+Athletic facilities in Alabama, which includes gyms, reopened on May 11, 2020, pursuant to Order of the State Health Officer.25 The Brewton and Monroeville locations reopened under severe limitations on the accessibility and/or use of the properties.
 The Order required employees of gyms to ensure: (1) no members were within six feet of members from another household; (2) no members participated in athletic activities that involved interaction within six feet of another member, used shared equipment or took place on commercial or public playground equipment; and (3) members did not congregate in lobbies, bathrooms, or other similar common areas.
 The Order also required that the locations limit occupancy to 50% and prohibit access to "showers, hot tubs, steam rooms, lockers, saunas and other recreational water of spa facilities."
 Employees were required to wear masks while interacting with members.
-15 - 90.
-Vita Grata also continues to suffer losses after being closed for five (5) months.
-Vita Grata opened under severe limitations and/or use of the properties under Phase 2 of Governor Jay Inslee's Safe Start Washington Plan.
-Pursuant to Phase 2, gyms are required to maintain 300 square feet of distance per person, and limits occupancy to 25%. - 91.
-There has been a direct physical loss of each and every of the covered premises under the Policy by, among other things, denying access to the property, preventing customers and employees from physically occupying the property, causing the property to be physically uninhabitable by customers and employees, causing its function to be nearly eliminated or destroyed, and/or causing a suspension of business operations on the premises.
+27

-13 See Order of the State Health Office Suspending Certain Public Gatherings Due to Risk of Inspection by COVID-19, attached as Exhibit J.
+25 See attached Exhibit I, Order of the State Health Officer Suspending Certain Public Gatherings Due to Risk of Inspection by COVID-19.